sebagallo/pcbs-sebafixes/README.md

 ## Features

 Contains the following fixes/enhancements/QOL:
 - No price check for Air Cooler, Liquid Cooler and Motherboard replacements
 - Can replace Air Cooler with Liquid Cooler (not the opposite)
 - Faster dust cleaning
 - Software installation/removal without rebooting
 - USB drive not needed for OS/software installation
+- PCBay PC Auctions made more profitable (finally you can break even and make a little profit on the side)

 ## Planned